therealzella/IDS706_Polars_Descriptive_Statistics_Script/README.md

 # IDS706_Polars_Descriptive_Statistics_Script

-This is a template repository for the IDS706 course's Polars Descriptive Statistics Script assignment.
+This is a repository for the IDS706 course's Polars Descriptive Statistics Script assignment.
+The file `camera_dataset.csv` is used for descriptive statistics python script.

 ![CI](https://github.com/therealzella/IDS706-python-github-template/actions/workflows/ci.yml/badge.svg)